amicalhq/prismical/apps/www/README.md

 ## Content Management

+### Docs

+Docs are written in MDX in the contents/docs folder.

 ### Fetching Blog Content

 This project includes a script to fetch blog content and images from an S3-compatible storage (Wasabi):